World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Conclusion

 \section{Conclusion}

-This paper presents the WiYH ecosystem, a cornerstone for embodied intelligence research in real-world environments.
-We make three key contributions: the Oracle Suite, a wearable system enabling in-the-wild data capture with integrated markerless auto-labeling; the large-scale WiYH Dataset, offering diverse, skilled human manipulation sequences with rich multi-modal streams; and a suite of Comprehensive Benchmarks, supported by extensive atomic-action and vision-language annotations, for holistic evaluation from perception to physical interaction.
+In this paper, we present the WIYH ecosystem, a cornerstone for embodied intelligence research in real-world environments.
+We make three key contributions: the Oracle Suite, a wearable system enabling in-the-wild data capture with integrated markerless auto-labeling; the large-scale WIYH dataset, offering diverse, skilled human manipulation sequences with rich multimodal streams; and a suite of comprehensive benchmarks, supported by extensive atomic-action and vision-language annotations, for holistic evaluation from perception to physical interaction.
 Our benchmarks reveal that current models still lack the fine-grained spatial and causal reasoning required for robust embodied operation.
-The WiYH dataset, with its unique scale, and rich annotations, is designed to bridge this gap.
-We believe this work provides an essential foundation for developing more capable and generalizable embodied agents.
+The WIYH dataset, with its unique scale and rich annotations, is designed to bridge this gap.
+In the future, we will open-source the whole dataset and hardware design to promote human-centric manipulation research.